Improving the Business Acumen of Your Team Should Be A Priority

 Master These 7 Business Modules

-Improving the sales acumen of sales teams should be a priority for sales and sales enablement leaders.
+Improving the business acumen of sales teams should be a priority for sales and sales enablement leaders.
 There are seven business modules that need to be part of every sales training program.
-Together, these topics equip teams with the sales acumen, terminology, and confidence to connect their solution to their customer’s business.
+Together, these topics equip teams with the business acumen, terminology, and confidence to connect their solution to their customer’s business.

 1. Accounting.
 If anyone has ever taken an accounting class, terms like LIFO and FIFO come flashing back.
 Unless you are working exclusively with CPAs, the focus of this track should be on the basics of reading balance sheets and income statements as well as computing basic ratios.
 Understanding financial statements is critical for reps, especially if they are selling to publicly traded companies.